Important changes from the 29th December;

 Dover-Calais & Dover-Dunkirk routes

 On our Dover to Calais and Dover to Dunkirk routes, booking of pets must be made in advance, and they are subject to the same travel conditions as onboard our Newcastle-Amsterdam route.
-Pets travelling from Dover can do so free of charge, but there is a charge of £30 for pets travelling from Dunkirk or Calais back to Dover.
+Pets travelling on our Dover-France routes will be charged at £15 each way.

 Pets must remain suitably secured inside your vehicle; you can visit your pet in your car during the crossing if accompanied by a crew member.

 Motorists can take their pet with them in the same manner as our other routes by booking online in advance for £18 per crossing per pet.
 You can visit your pet in your car during the crossing if accompanied by a crew member, but not during the first or final hour of the crossing.